 8.4.2.47 Fast BSS Transition element (FTE)

 The ANonce field contains a value chosen by the R1KH.
-It is encoded following the conventions in 8.2.2 (Conventions).
+It is encoded as a bit stream following the conventions in 8.2.2 (Conventions).

 The SNonce field contains a value chosen by the S1KH.
-It is encoded following the conventions in 8.2.2 (Conventions).
+It is encoded as a bit stream following the conventions in 8.2.2 (Conventions).

 Instruct the editor to modify section 8.4.2.117 as indicated: